This is a few lesson plan ideas that you can use when learning about the Symphony Orchestra

-An excellent listening activity is to listen to Benjamin Britten’s Young Persons Guide to the Orchestra If you have assigned students to different instruments to the children’s seating positions above, they may stand or perform some action when their instrument is heard.
+Then you could do a Guided Listening Activity featuring The Young Persons Guide to the Orchestra by Benjamin Britten, without narration.
+If you have assigned students to different instruments to the children’s seating positions above, they may stand or perform some action when their instrument is heard.
 This is a relatively lengthy composition (over 17 minutes) so you may want to do different sections on different days.

 For more information on music lesson plans please contact the Fun Music Company